Syedaaneesa/Bee-Friendly-Gardening/README.md

 ## 🌿 About the Project

-With more than 25 years of experience, Bee Friendly Gardening designs sustainable, vibrant, and serene outdoor spaces that flourish and inspire.
+With over 25 years of experience, Bee Friendly Gardening creates sustainable, vibrant, and tranquil outdoor spaces that truly flourish and inspire.
 ---

 ## 📬 Contact